tasmota/docs/docs/Sonoff-SPM.md

 !!!
 Warning "Do not use this device as safety fuse!"

 !!!
 Info
-    For future ARM firmware upgrades it's advised to make a full backup of the SPM-Main ESP 4M flash firmware before flashing Tasmota.
+    For ARM firmware upgrades it's advised to make a full backup of the SPM-Main ESP 4M flash firmware before flashing Tasmota.

 The Sonoff Smart Stackable Power Meter uses a SPM-Main unit with ESP32 providing wifi and ethernet connections.
 A serial interface and a SPI interface connects to an ARM MCU which in turn provides a RS-485 bus to up to 32 SPM-4Relay modules.
 The SPM-4Relay module contains an ARM MCU too providing independent power management for four bi-stable relays rated for 20A at 240V for a total of 4400W.